Wire transfer vs. bank transfer: What is the difference?

 • International payments

 What’s the difference between a wire transfer and a bank transfer?
 At first sight, these terms sound familiar, but the cost factor is significant.
-While bank transfers allow you to pay like a local, wire transfers require 3-5% transfer fees of the total amount.
-In this article, we are going to show you the differences and how you can profit from both processes.
+While bank transfers allow businesses to pay like a local, wire transfers require between $25 and $50 transfer fees.
+In this article, we are going to show the differences and how companies can profit from both processes.

 What is a wire transfer?